If you’re new to Medicare and don’t sign up for Part B when you’re first eligible, you’ll have to pay the Part B late enrollment penalty.

 Contact Us Today for More Information on all your Medicare Options

-The best way to avoid Medicare Part B penalties is to plan ahead.
+The best way to avoid Part B penalties is to plan ahead.
 You have several Medicare options to choose from, including Original Medicare plus a Medigap Plan.
-You also have Medicare Advantage and Medicare Part D coverage.
+You also have Medicare Advantage and Part D coverage.

 MedicareFAQ can help you through these decisions by answering your questions and giving you quotes from top insurance companies in your area.
 Call the number above or fill out our online rate form here.